 Category (InTASC 9) Target Acceptable Unacceptable N/O

 Demonstrates clean personal habits and

 hygiene

 Dresses clean, neat and is in professional

 attire while in a public school setting.

 Section Comments:

-If not submitted electronically, signat ures neede e d: (Signatures o nly acknowledge the e form
+If not submitted electronically, signat tures neede ed: (Signatures o nly acknowledge the e form

+If not submitted electronically, signate has been reviewed with the teacher candidate. nly acknowledge the e form

-has been reviewed with the teacher candidate.
-It does not sig gnify agreement)
+has been reviewed with the teacher candidate. gnify agreement) , e form

-Candidate: Date e :

-Date

-Evaluator: Dat te:

-Lyaiuaivi.
-Da ···
+, e form